VyasRSrinivasan/stock-market-prediction/README.md

 **What you can do in the UI:**
 - Enter any ticker symbol (e.g. `AAPL`, `MSFT`, `TSLA`)
 - Choose a historical period from a dropdown (`6mo`, `1y`, `2y`, `5y`)
+- Choose a **state bucketing mode**:
+  - **Quantile** — splits states evenly by return percentile; adjust the number of states (3–10) with a slider
+  - **Volume (Low / Average / High)** — uses 3 fixed buckets based on the mean return (below mean, near mean, above mean)
-- Adjust the number of states and simulation horizon with sliders
+- Adjust the simulation horizon with a slider (5–60 trading days)
 - Set a random seed for reproducible results
 - Click **Run Simulation** to see:
-  - A line chart of the simulated price path
+  - A line chart of the simulated price path with high/low reference lines
-  - Start price, end price, and simulated % change metrics
+  - Start price, end price, simulated % change, simulated high, and simulated low
   - Current and most likely next market state
-  - Transition matrix with color gradient
+  - Transition matrix
   - State definitions table (return range, mean return, observation count)

+**Optional — AI Analysis:**

+Paste your [Anthropic API key](https://console.anthropic.com/) into the sidebar, tick **Generate AI Analysis**, then run the simulation.
+Claude will read the latest news about the ticker, combine it with the Markov model output, and produce a 3–5 paragraph educational summary.
+A collapsible **Sources** section below the analysis lists every article used, with clickable links.

 ---